pfftdammitchris/aitmed-react/src/stories/docs/PhotoList/readme.md

 | Prop | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |

+### `props.items (required)`

+The most important prop that `PhotoList` requires is the `items` prop. `props.items` is an array of items where each can take on any of the following shapes:

+- `string` (URLS.
+Blob URLs soon to be supported)
+- `Blob`
+- `File` (soon to be supported)
+- `PhotoListItem`

+Before rendering, the `PhotoList` will process the items into `PhotoListItem` objects which will be used throughout the module.

+Below are the tactics used to generate the default UI components:

+If an item is a `string`:

+- `src` is the `string`.
+- `ext` will be grabbed from the string if found.
+- `filename` will be grabbed from the string if found.

+If an item is a `Blob`:

+- `src` will be a URL generated from the blob.
+- `filename` will be the `filename` property from the blob if found.
+- `description` will be generated as a human readable file size using the `size` property from the blob.
+- `ext` will be generated using the `type` property from the blob.

+If an item is an `object`:

+- Will be taken as a `PhotoListItem`

 ### `props.className`